 Oklahoma has legalized marijuana for medical purposes.
 Best of all, this includes growing.
 In June of 2018, Oklahoma voters decided to legalize marijuana use by 56%, and within a few months, the state made applications for medical marijuana licenses available online.
-The win was not overwhelming, however.
-Although voters did not limit marijuana use to edibles and tinctures, the Oklahoma Board of Health decided to ban smokable marijuana and require the use of licensed pharmacists at dispensaries.
+Those with a license, as well as their caregivers, may grow and consume cannabis.
+Those without a license face a misdemeanor fine for possession of small amounts.

-Medical users are now allowed to possess up to 8 ounces of marijuana or one ounce of concentrates.
+Medical users can possess up to 8 ounces of marijuana or one ounce of concentrates.
 They may also have up to 72 ounces of edibles.
-Patients are limited to having 3 ounces in their possession at any one time.
+Patients can only carry up to 3 ounces at a time.
 Those without a medical license may face a misdemeanor charge as long as it is less than 1.5 ounces.
 Caregivers (those who purchase or grow marijuana for patients) are allowed if the patient is homebound.
 Oklahoma also has a CBD law that permits low THC liquid CBD for pediatric epilepsy.
-There aren’t any defined conditions for the medical program yet, but a physician’s recommendation is required.
+Outside of that, there are no approved conditions; you’ll only need a physician’s recommendation.

 Oklahoma’s medical marijuana is currently operational.

 Oklahoma now recognizes medical marijuana, but if you do not have a medical recommendation, you can face stiff penalties and fines.
 Oklahoma still has a marijuana tax stamp program that requires those with any form of marijuana to pay taxes on their stash.

 In order to be compliant, Oklahoma residents are supposed to purchase stamps that prove they have paid for the marijuana they possess.
 The tax rate is $3.50/gram.
 If you do not purchase the stamps, you may be charged an additional $7/gram.